 This is something that shouldn’t be too difficult to implement, although it could mean a rework of certain products.
 Though it’s a simple touch, it’s something that customers are increasingly expecting as-standard, making it something that printing companies can’t avoid.

 The Internet of Things (IoT) has been affecting almost every industry that creates electronic devices.
 This is where a product can automatically connect to other products to facilitate ease-of-use.

 Traditionally, this has been seen through a printer-computer connection, although it’s become increasingly common to see smartphones and other devices connect with a printer.
-This has meant that the products have had to become increasingly more adept with newer models, without it negatively affecting performance.
+This has meant that the products have become increasingly adept with newer models without it negatively affecting performance.